 - Related Articles

-The UniFi Network Controller and protocol are lightweight enough to support server virtualization and microcomputer installations such as the UniFi Cloud Key or the UniFi Dream Machine line.
-While the UniFi platform scale is limitless, it’s important to note that Controller performance will depend on the Server hardware and size of the deployments under management.
+The UniFi Network application and protocol are lightweight enough to support server virtualization and microcomputer installations such as the UniFi Cloud Key or the UniFi Dream Machine line.
+While the UniFi platform scale is limitless, it’s important to note that the application's performance will depend on the Server hardware and size of the deployments under management.

 Ubiquiti recommends installing UniFi on server-optimized Linux operating systems since Mac and Windows can consume server resources through unnecessary background services.